Top 30+ Celtic Symbols And Their Meanings

 Celtic Ailm Symbols

-The cross in the circle represents the letter “A” from the ancient Irish alphabet Ogam, which underlies Gaulish’s writing.
-Ailm traditionally symbolizes pine or fir.
+The cross in a circle represents the letter “A” from the Old Irish alphabet Ogham, which is the basis of the Gaulish script.
+Ailm traditionally symbolizes a pine or fir tree.
 In Celtic culture, these evergreen trees were associated with healing – both spiritual and physical.
-They were also believed to have protective properties and could save people from evil spirits.
+It was also believed that they have protective properties and can get rid of evil spirits.
 All these qualities were automatically transferred to Ailm, so the sign was used to create amulets.
-Nowadays, it serves as a talisman that promises wisdom, rebirth, and renewal.
+It currently serves as a talisman promising wisdom, rebirth, and renewal.

 What do all the Celtic symbols mean?